-THE ROMAN CATHOLIC BISHOP OF SACRAMENTO, a corporation sole, is the entity that hold civil law title to all church lands in his jurisdiction.
-For any purchase of real property title must be taken in the name of the Roman Catholic Bishop of Sacramento, a corporation sole, and all related purchases or sale contracts and other related documents must be signed by the Bishop, or his delegate.
+THE ROMAN CATHOLIC BISHOP OF SACRAMENTO, a corporation sole, is the entity that holds civil law title to all parish real property in trust for the individual parish corporations, pursuant to The Roman Catholic Diocese of Sacramento Master Irrevocable Trust, dated August 1, 2011.
+For any purchase of real property, title must be taken in the name of the Roman Catholic Bishop of Sacramento, a corporation sole, in trust for Pastor of [Your Parish Name Here], [Your City Here], a corporation sole, and all related purchases or sale contracts and other related documents must be signed by the Bishop, or his delegate, in addition to the parish pastor/incumbent.